 ANR EQTIME 2020-2024: Quantifying the temporal and spatial slip variability in the earthquake cycle spanning months to million years timescales.

-Some recent publications (last update Feb 2021)
+Recent joint publications (last update Feb 2021)

 Which fault threatens me most?
 Bridging the gap between geologic data-providers and seismic risk practitioners.
 Scotti et al (2021), Frontiers, 626401